 Heated: These are the types you find inside cute heating pots.
 Some are put in anti-rust aluminum jars that you can warm by placing the tin can above a lighted candle.
 Or you may use a warmer to soften it.
 This way, you can safely heat it at the right temperature.

-Strips: Well-measured wax attached on strips of cloth that works like ‘plug n play’ to the skin.
+Strips: Well-measured wax attached to strips of cloth that works like ‘plug n play’ to the skin.
 Rubbing them between your palms to warm it up before applying it makes it more effective in removing unwanted hair.

 ❏ 100% natural (Yes, it should meet all material safety standards)